MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/hr-how-manage-absence.md

 * The **Absence Registration** page, where you register all employee absences with a line for each absence.
 * The **Employee Absences** page, where the absences for one employee only is shown.
 This is the information that you entered on the **Absence Registration** page, filtered by the particular employee.

-To obtain meaningful statistics, you should always use the same unit of measurement (hour or day) when registering employee absences.
+To obtain meaningful statistics, you should always use the same unit of measure (hour or day) when registering employee absences.

 ## <a name="to-register-employee-absence"></a>To register employee absence
 You can register employee absences on a daily basis or at some other interval that meets your organisational needs.